mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 (outgoing) or receiving a referral (incoming).
 Internal referrals should result in two records in the REFERRAL table: one outgoing referral and a second incoming referral.
-The purpose of the source and destination organization attributes is to link outgoing referrals with incoming referrals so researchers can see whether a referral successfully connected a child with a weight-related program.
+The purpose of the source and destination organization attributes is to link outgoing referrals with incoming referrals so researchers can see whether a referral successfully connected a person with a weight-related program.

-Implementers will need to map organizations to CMS Certification NumbersFor clinical organizations, use the CMS Certification Number (CCN); each implementing network will need to choose a representative CCN for its clinical data partners.
+Implementers will need to map organizations to CMS Certification Numbers.
+For clinical organizations, use the CMS Certification Number (CCN); each implementing network will need to choose a representative CCN for its clinical data partners.
 For community organizations, each implementing network will need to establish a set of community organization codes.
 These additional codes should include at least one letter so that they do not conflict with CCNs.